Tomorrow Beauty, treatments with scientifically proven effectiveness,

 That being said, the digestibility of these proteins must still be taken into account.
 As seen above, a protein of good nutritional quality contains the 8 essential amino acids, the only guarantee of good assimilation.
 However, only animal proteins contain 100% of the essential amino acids.
 Unlike meat and fish, plant proteins do not contain 100% of the amino acids essential for the proper functioning of our body.

-And a limiting factor applies… Indeed, it is the lowest amino acid intake that will determine the assimilation rate of all the other amino acids.
-If 1 amino acid out of 8 is missing from your plate, it is equivalent to not having any at all!
+And a limiting factor applies...
+In fact, it is the lowest amino acid intake that will determine the assimilation rate of all the other amino acids.
+If 1 amino acid out of 8 is missing from your diet, it is equivalent to not having any at all!

 The egg, protein superstar

-We can say that the egg is an excellent source of protein because it not only contains the 8 essential amino acids but it is 100% digestible.
-It is therefore possible to eat egg every day.
+Eggs can be said to be an excellent source of protein because they not only contain all 8 essential amino acids, but they are 100% digestible.
+Therefore, it is possible to eat eggs every day.

-3. Cholesterol : Eggs are also high in cholesterol, which has been a topic of debate when it comes to cardiovascular health.
+3. Cholesterol : Eggs are also high in cholesterol, which has been a topic of debate regarding cardiovascular health.
 However, for most healthy people, moderate egg consumption (up to one egg per day for most individuals) generally does not have a significant effect on blood cholesterol levels.
-However, people with a history of cardiovascular disease or high cholesterol should consult their doctor to determine the right amount of eggs for their situation.
+However, people with a history of cardiovascular disease or high cholesterol should consult their doctor to determine the appropriate amount of eggs for their situation.

 Animal proteins versus plant proteins

-Animal proteins are only assimilated up to 80 to 100% and vegetable proteins between 40 and 80% (40% for vegetables, 80% maximum for legumes).
-We therefore understand that a vegetarian will have to consume twice as much protein as a non-vegetarian to cover their daily protein needs.
+Animal proteins are only assimilated at a rate of 80 to 100% and vegetable proteins between 40 and 80% (40% for vegetables, 80% maximum for legumes).
+It is therefore understood that a vegetarian will have to consume twice as much protein as a non-vegetarian to cover their daily protein needs.

-...or why it is essential to always consume cereals with legumes
+...or why it is essential to always eat cereals with legumes

-So if you are making a vegetarian meal, it is essential to combine A intake of legumes with oilseeds or with cereals.
+So, if you are eating a vegetarian meal, it is essential to combine a legume intake with oilseeds or cereals.

 What proportions should be respected?